oam-dev/rudr/docs/how-to/workloads.md

 A Singleton Server is a special kind of Server, just like the name pointed out, the only difference is this is a singleton.

-The Singleton Server in Scylla is implemented by a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) binding with a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).
+The Singleton Server in Rudr is implemented by a [Kubernetes Deployment](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) binding with a [Kubernetes Service](https://kubernetes.io/docs/concepts/services-networking/service/).

 > Operators should not attempt to modify the `replicaCount` on a `Deployment` created by a `SingletonServer`.